01 of 13

 05 of 13

-It's no surprise that France comes into this sandwich collection with the most rich and decadent sandwich of them all - the Croque Monsieur!
+It's no surprise that France comes into this sandwich collection with the richest and most decadent sandwich of them all.

-So what goes into this beast?
-Sliced ham, dijon mustard and gruyere cheese (or sometimes Swiss) are added between two slices of thick, buttered bread.
-The whole thing is fried, like a grilled cheese, and then finished with a rich and creamy béchamel sauce that is poured over top.
-The whole thing goes under the broiler, until the top gets crispy and becomes totally irresistible.
+Croque Monsieur has sliced ham, dijon mustard, and Gruyere cheese (or sometimes Swiss) between two slices of thick, buttered bread.
+The whole thing is fried, like a grilled cheese, and then finished with a rich and creamy béchamel sauce that is poured over the top.
+The whole thing goes under the broiler until the top gets crispy and becomes totally irresistible.
 You can even add an egg on top, which will change the name to Croque Madame.

 06 of 13

-If you're a sandwich enthusiast, you've probably come across Mexico's infamous sandwich, the Cemita -or is it the torta?
-And you probably got pretty confused.
-Although there is not much of a difference, other than city of origin, both of these sandwiches are Mexico's contribution to the list.
+If you're a sandwich enthusiast, you've probably come across Mexico's famous sandwich, the cemita.
+Although there is not much of a difference between a cemita and a torta, other than the city of origin, both of these sandwiches are Mexico's contribution to the list.

-This hearty sandwich comes from the Puebla region of Mexico.
-Typically stuffed with a variety fried meats, avocado, queso, chipotles and red sauce, this sandwich is super versatile, while also being extremely delicious no matter the combination.
+The hearty cemita sandwich comes from the Puebla region of Mexico.
+Typically stuffed with a variety of fried meats, avocado, queso, chipotles, and red sauce, this sandwich is super versatile, while also being extremely delicious no matter the combination.

 07 of 13

-Picking the national sandwich for England was pretty hard.
-There are a ton of unique sandwich combinations that put the Brit's sarnies on the map.
-To start, there's the delicious, yet slightly over-the-top, chip butty made with french fries, ketchup or brown sauce, and white bread.
-There's also the deconstructed sandwich, known as the Ploughman's Lunch, which features butters, jams, branston pickles, cheese and tomato.
-Oh, and there's the Christmas Leftover sandwiches, which are making their rounds on the internet, too.
+If you feel more adventurous, try the delicious, yet slightly over-the-top, chip butty made with french fries, ketchup or brown sauce, and white bread.
+There's also the deconstructed sandwich, known as the Ploughman's Lunch, which features butter, hams, Branston pickles, cheese, and tomato.

 08 of 13